-Level 2: EFH buffers exist, are maintained and can be documented.
+Level 2: EFH buffers exist, are maintained, and can be documented.
 Buffer is appropriate to site and environmental conditions.
 Management plan is minimal or nonexistent.
 Check all that apply:

-- □ SAV does not appear to be trampled/destroyed/removed. - □ Presence of documented forage fish (pacific herring, sand lance, surf smelt) spawning ground is researched.
+- □ SAV does not appear to be trampled/destroyed/removed. - □ Presence of documented forage fish (pacific herring, sand lance, surf smelt) spawning ground is researched. - □ For floating aquaculture, depth of oysters or netting is 2 feet or more above the seafloor, allowing for increased flows and benthic and pelagic organism access.

-As per Level 2, manager can describe how the farm management plan specifically protects EFH areas.
-All the following apply:
+Level 3: As per Level 2, manager can describe how the farm management plan specifically protects EFH areas.
+Check all that apply:

-- □ SAV areas are visually monitored annually. - Documented forage fish spawning areas are known and protected during spawning periods. - □ Production is managed to protect or enhance EFH. - □ Nets/bags are not placed over areas containing native eelgrass. - □ Buffers between farm operations and native eelgrass are set at 10 feet or more and are based on surveys conducted prior to planting. - □ Staging areas or paths are avoided in areas containing native eelgrass. - $\Box$ Other (please specify):
+- □ SAV areas are visually monitored annually. - Documented forage fish spawning areas are known and protected during spawning periods. - $\hfill\square$ Production is managed to protect or enhance EFH.

+- □ Nets/bags are not placed over areas containing native eelgrass. - $\hfill\square$ Buffers between farm operations and native eelgrass are set at 10 feet or more and are - based on surveys conducted prior to planting. - □ Staging areas or paths are avoided in areas containing native eelgrass. - □ Rafts/longlines are not placed over areas containing native eelgrass. - □ Rafts/longlines are not located in shallow areas where they can effectively shade SAV. - □ Rafts are not located over rocky reefs that may provide sensitive fish habitat. - □ For floating aquaculture sites, sulphide levels are monitored or video surveys are conducted to assure anoxic conditions are not present beneath the farm. - □ Other: (please specify):

-Level 4: As per Level 3, and a written production management plan specifically considers EFH areas and their enhancement or maintenance in good condition, which include (at least 2 apply):
+Level 4: Written production management plan specifically considers EFH areas and their enhancement or maintenance in good condition, which include at least 2 of the following.
+Check all that apply:

 - □ SAV is annually systematically monitored and mapped.
 This knowledge is spread to farm employees.
-This information is also used to make management decisions to better protect the SAV resource. - □ Farm manager participates in forage fish spawning surveys (state, federal, or provincial). - □ Other (please specify):
+This information is also used to make management decisions to better protect the SAV resource. - □ Farm manager participates in forage fish spawning surveys (state, federal, or provincial). - □ Other management techniques that protect high quality riparian/stream characteristics (please specify):